 Dealing with the impact of Britain’s colonial history within the cultural sector is a process – an on-going series of actions and activities that aim to change the way we interpret our complex and contentious history through portraiture.

-By sharing ideas, strategies and activism, delegates are invited to take part in a day of conversation aimed at inspiring and empowering them to action within their institutions.
+By sharing ideas, strategies and activism, delegates were invited to take part in a day of conversation aimed at inspiring and empowering them to action within their institutions.

 2020 has seen the twin challenges of covid-19 and the ongoing effects of the global movement for Black lives, intensifying the conversation around Britain’s history of colonialism, and its aftereffects.
 How might this reality revolutionise museum interpretation?

-From De-colonial to Anti-colonial features contributors from the worlds of academia, activism, acting, visual and performance art.
+From De-colonial to Anti-colonial featured contributors from the worlds of academia, activism, acting, visual and performance art.

-Our keynote speaker Prof Kehinde Andrews (Birmingham City University) will present and participate in a live Q&A at the start of the webinar.
+Prof Kehinde Andrews (Birmingham City University) delivered the keynote address, and participated in a live Q&A at the start of the webinar.

-Online contributions from actor Paterson Joseph (@ignatius_sancho) and baritone Peter Brathwaite (#GettyMuseumChallenge #BlackPortraiture) explore the roles of artists in illuminating Black histories, alongside rethinking monuments with visual activist Prof Nicholas Mirzoeff (NYU).
+Online contributions from actor Paterson Joseph (@ignatius_sancho) and baritone Peter Brathwaite (#GettyMuseumChallenge #BlackPortraiture) explored the roles of artists in illuminating Black histories, alongside rethinking monuments with visual activist Prof Nicholas Mirzoeff (NYU).

-Our core webinar, presenting ideas on decolonising arts histories and working towards an anti-colonial praxis, features:
+Our core webinar, presenting ideas on decolonising arts histories and working towards an anti-colonial praxis, featured: